lucee/lucee-dockerfiles/README.md

 Lucee 6 by default runs in single mode (only one configuration and Administrator), if you prefer to run it in multi mode you need to to set the flag "mode" to "multi" in the of the .CFConfig.json file.

 ## Using this image

 ### Accessing the service

-Lucee server's Tomcat installation listens on port 8888.
+Lucee server's Tomcat installation listens on port 8888, and optional NGINX listens on port 80.

 This base image exposes port 8080 to linked containers but its **not used**.
 You must publish or expose port 8888 if you wish to access Tomcat from your installation.